 Then I think of life in many other parts of the world, and I am struck with what global workers treasure.

 Running water: Any global worker who has hauled water, or even stored water in large containers because it is only available a few hours a day, understands that unlimited, always-available running water is a treasure.

 Drinkable running water: For many global workers, a ritual upon arriving back in their passport country includes taking a glass and putting it under the faucet, filling it, and drinking it.
 No boiling, no filtering, no buying bottled water by the gallons or liters.
 Clean water is a treasure.

-Hot water: My apartment in China has hot water in the shower, but nowhere else.
+Hot water: My apartment overseas has hot water in the shower, but nowhere else.
 That means washing dishes in the kitchen requires heating water.
 Even washing up with hot water in the bathroom sink requires jerry-rigging the shower hose out to the basin.
 And washing clothes in hot water?
 Dream on.